 A Coriolis type flow meter is consists of 02 main components: 1.
 Inlet Pickoff Sensor and 2.
 Outlet Pickoff Transmitter.

 From the above animation, When there is no flow in the Coriolis mass flow meter both tube oscillates parallelly to each other and generate the same phase sine curve.
 While there is flow in the flow tubes a Coriolis force act on Flow measuring tubes.

 During the flow of fluid natural frequency without a flow of fluid have the same sine-curve without any phase shift.
 But because of Coriolis forces a change in phase from Inlet pickoff sensor to Outlet Pickoff sensor.

 During the flow, the Vibrating tube and mass of fluid couple together because of Coriolis force and causes twist in the flow tubes from Inlet to the outlet.
 This tube generates a phase shift between the signal generated and Signal Received.

-This phase shift is directly proportional to mass flow rate and the Vibration frequency of the flow tube also directly proportional to the density of the fluid.
+This phase shift is directly proportional to mass flow rate and the Vibration frequency of the flow tube is also directly proportional to the density of the fluid.
 This phase shift becomes the key towards Coriolis mass flow meter working and measurement.
-As Difference between phase shift increase Mass flow also increases.
+As the Difference between phase shift increase Mass flow also increases.